intel-unesp-mcp/Hands-on-Workshop/tutorial/slot1.md

  **1.3.** Execute the following commands in the main host and on one mic device.

- * The following command returns the number of cores `cat /proc/cpuinfo | grep 'cpu cores' | uniq`
+ * The following command returns the number of cores \n `cat /proc/cpuinfo | grep 'cpu cores' | uniq`

  * The following command returns the number of threads